The Dune Encyclopedia: Reception

-Dave Langford reviewed The Dune Encyclopaedia for White Dwarf #61, and stated that "The production is quite impressive, though real or faked photos instead of line-drawings would have added greatly to the "encyclopaedia" look.
-Whether it's of interest to mere readers is debatable, but garners will be fascinated."
+Dave Langford reviewed The Dune Encyclopaedia for White Dwarf #61, and stated that "The production is quite impressive, though real or faked photos instead of line-drawings would have added greatly to the 'encyclopaedia' look.
+Whether it's of interest to mere readers is debatable, but game-players and trivia hounds will be fascinated."

 Colin Greenland reviewed The Dune Encyclopedia for Imagine magazine, and stated, "Unlike existing reader's guides to the worlds of Tolkien and others, The Dune Encyclopedia is itself a work of fiction, rich in imaginary footnotes and learned sources, and 'newly discovered information'.
 Herbert himself is (of course) delighted, but promises 'Issues still to be explored as the Chronicles unfold'.
 Where will it end?"